-Safer Internet Day 2021 campaign: key messages
+Safer Internet Day 2024: Key campaign messages

-Safer Internet Day (SID) is organised by the joint Insafe/INHOPE network, with the support of the European Commission\, each February to promote the safe and positive use of digital technology, especially among children and young people.
+Safer Internet Day (SID) is organised by the joint Insafe/INHOPE network of Safer Internet Centres in Europe, with the support of the European Commission, each February to promote the safe and positive use of digital technology, especially among children and young people.
 Celebrated on the second day of the second week of the second month, each year on Safer Internet Day millions of people unite to inspire positive changes online, to raise awareness of online safety issues, and participate in events and activities right across the globe.